tomocafe/bash-boost/src/MANUAL.md

 **Notes:**

-Check flags with checkopt LONGNAME
+Check flags with `bb_checkopt LONGNAME'
-Get option setting values with getopt LONGNAME
-Get positional arguments with ${BB_POSARGS[@]} array If the last argument is a single dash (-), read remaining arguments from stdin
+Get option setting values or named arguments with `bb_getopt LONGNAME' Get positional arguments with ${BB_POSARGS[@]} array If the last argument is a single dash (-), read remaining arguments from stdin